The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 5 ways to increase your tolerance for career transition uncertainty

-NB: All of these five ways are good starting points.
-Pick the one that resonates with you the most right now and start there.
+There are many different entry points to start changing your relationship with the uncertainty of liminal spaces.
+All five ways below are good starting points.
+Pick the one that resonates with you the most right now and give it a go.

 Worry is of the mind.
 The racing thoughts, negative “what ifs”, overly vigilant negative thinking - all of these tend to be in your head.
 Worry is a mental attempt to reduce the unknown and feel more certain by thinking through potential outcomes.